romland/wurm-copypaste/README.md

 *Note: I do not know whether this mod works on latest version of Wurm Unlimited.
 In general, though, pretty small patches are needed for upgrades.*

 ### Additional features
-- anything copied can be rotated before pasted (rotation of some things is not finished, most notably bridges).
+- anything copied can be rotated before pasted (err: rotation of some things is not working, most notably bridges, PR's welcome).
 - it uses its own serialization (saving) and deserialization (loading) of copied areas so that one can paste things between servers or worlds.
 - voluntary allowing/disallowing pasting of items (say, you are only allowed to paste a maxiumum of 3 HOTA statues)